yamcs/yamcs-maven-plugin/README.md

-# Yamcs Maven Integration
+# Yamcs Maven Plugin

-This project groups Yamcs extensions to Maven:

-* yamcs-archetype-quickstart: A Maven archetype for kickstarting a minimal Maven project for developing a Yamcs application.
-* yamcs-maven-plugin: A Maven Plugin that allows running, debugging and packaging a Yamcs application.
+This project holds the source code for the yamcs-maven-plugin, a plugin for Maven that allows running, debugging and packaging a Yamcs application.